LMHT/LMHT.github.io/contributing.md

 Currently, we are using the [Issues page] to also make feature requests.
 Before making a feature request, please review the website and make sure that this feature is in line with the site's direction and it is not a repeat request.
 It is up to you to submit a strong case for approving this feature.

-To submit your feature request, follow the directions [in the above seciton](#submit-an-issue) for sumitting an issue.
+To submit your feature request, follow the directions [in the above section](#submit-an-issue) for submitting an issue.
 Be as detailed as possible about what you want this feature to do.
 We will review your case and decide accordingly.
 Not all requests will be approved.

 ## Edit Documentation